hculpan/charnomic/about.md

 What is CharNomic?
 ==================

-CharNomic is the name of a game of Nomic being played online with most of the participants in Charlotte, NC.
+CharNomic is the name of a Nomic game being played online.
+Even though it is being conducted online, most of the participants live in Charlotte, NC, thus the name.
 The game is being started and managed by me, Harry Culpan.

 Recognizing that most of the participants will be older with scarce free time, I have chosen to use a minimal set of initial rules, although even these are fairly detailed and long.
-Check out the set of rules on the main page.
+Check out the set of rules on the
+<a href="http://www.charnomic.com"/>main page.
+Or if you want to see the game's
+history, you can look at the <a href="http://www.charnomic.com/initial_rules.html">
+Initial Rule Set</a> to see how the rules looked at the start, and the
+<a href="http://www.charnomic.com/proposals.html">Proposals</a> to see what
+has been proposed and passed.

 Want to play?
 ==================